osmandapp/web/main/docs/user/personal/profiles.md

 ![My location Appearance](@site/static/img/personal/profiles/location_appearance_3d_icons.png)
 -->

-**Custom 3D Icons**.
+- **Custom 3D Icons**.
 If you want to further personalize your map experience, you can create your own 3D icons and add them to the app.
 To do this, follow the steps below:

   - Create a custom 3D model in [MTL and OBJ formats](https://en.wikipedia.org/wiki/Wavefront_.obj_file).
   - [Create a custom plugin](../plugins/custom.md) by using [pluging example](https://osmand.net/uploads/plugins/model.plugin/1/model.plugin-1.osf) and include your 3D icons with the following paths:
     - `..osmand/models/icon_folder_name/custom_3d_file.mtl`
     - `..osmand/models/icon_folder_name/custom_3d_file.obj`
   - Alternatively, directly copy the custom 3D files to the OsmAnd folder with the paths above.

+- With the [map orientation modes](../widgets/map-buttons.md#compass), you can control the display of **My location** and the behavior of the map during navigation.
+If you find that the location icon jiggles or rotates even when you are stationary, switch the mode from the *Movement direction* ([Rotate map by bearing](../map/interact-with-map.md#rotate-map-by-bearing)) to another mode that is more appropriate for you, or use the settings in the *Options* section (*Menu → Settings → App profiles → Profile appearance → Options*).
+You can read more about bearing [here](../widgets/nav-widgets#bearing-widget).

 ## UI Customization